Mississippi sheriff: One dead after Salisbury children left in woods; father sought - Salisbury Post

 Mississippi sheriff: One dead after Salisbury children left in woods; father sought

-FOREST, Miss.
-(AP) — A 2-year-old Salisbury girl has been found dead after she and her 7-year-old brother were abandoned in a pickup truck in a wooded area of central Mississippi, a sheriff said.
+SALISBURY — A 2-year-old Salisbury girl was found dead Saturday after she and her 7-year-old brother were abandoned in a wooded area in central Mississippi, the local sheriff said.

-Authorities continued searching for the father on Monday.
-The mother was charged with child neglect.
-The boy was taken into protective custody.
+The mother, Amy Harrison, has been arrested on neglect charges.
+The father, James Harrison Jr., was still being sought by investigators Monday and also faces neglect charges.
+Scott County, Mississippi, Sheriff Mike Lee told the Post that he is consulting with the local district attorney about pursuing additional charges.

-Scott County Sheriff Mike Lee told WAPT-TV that James Harrison Jr. and Amy Harrison of Salisbury were traveling through Mississippi with the children on Thursday when the couple argued at an Interstate 20 exit near the town of Lake.
+On Thursday, Amy and James Harrison, both of Salisbury, were on the way to Greenville, Mississippi, to visit friends and the grave of a family member who died, Lee said.
+While on Interstate 20, they got into an argument about drug use, Lee said.

 Nina Oliver: County will move to appointments for vaccines